liux2/cs390f2017-project/Proposal.md

-In this lab, we are going to analyze data.
+In this lab, we are going to analyze US mess shooting data.